 You'll want to do this three or four times a day and gradually increase the length of time you leave the room, ensuring they aren't ever rewarded for crying.

 Once you feel comfortable that your puppy will settle in the crate for about 30 minutes, you can begin leaving them inside the crate when you're gone for short amounts of time.
 At a very young age, puppies shouldn't be left for longer than two to three hours as their bladders simply aren't ready for much longer!

 Put your puppy in the crate using your chosen command and high value treat.
 Praise them and leave quietly.
 It doesn't need to be more drawn out than that!
 The same concept applies to returning home, remain calm or risk increasing anxiety over when you will come back to them.

 The practice doesn't end here!
-Continue crating your puppy for short lengths of time when you're home so they don't associate crating with being left alone every single time.
+Continue crate training your puppy for short lengths of time when you're home so they don't associate crating with being left alone every single time.